Ignazio Di Salvo, is an Italian guitar player, singer, composer, songwriter, producer, and music educator.

-At the age of 16 he composed his first instrumental demo “Where do the thoughts come from?” and he was awarded with the title of young talent by many music Magazines (Top Demo on Metal Shock, Chitarre, Raw&Wild, Metal Hammer, Rockeggiando.it ).
+At the age of 16 he composed his first instrumental demo “Where do the thoughts come from?” and he was awarded the title of young talent by many music Magazines (Top Demo on Metal Shock, Chitarre, Raw&Wild, Metal Hammer, Rockeggiando.it ).
 During the same year, he attended Siena Jazz Clinics and he obtained the First Level Classical Guitar Diploma at the “Vincenzo Bellini” Conservatory, in Caltanissetta.

 In the meantime, he graduated in Jazz at the Polytechnic of Arts in Milan after five years of studying.
-During this time he has had opportunity to study with Franco Cerri, the pioneer of italian jazz guitar.
+During this time he has had the opportunity to study with Franco Cerri, the pioneer of Italian jazz guitar.

-In the same year, he joined the competition “Ziua Chitarelor 3” in Bucharest and he won the first prize which has been assigned by a prestigious jury: Jennifer Batten (Michael Jackson guitarist), Andreas Oberg, Michael Lee Feerkins, Stu Hamm, Dave Martone, William Stravato, Damjan Pejcinosky.
+In the same year, he joined the competition “Ziua Chitarelor 3” in Bucharest and he won the first prize which has been assigned by a prestigious jury: Jennifer Batten (Michael Jackson guitarist), Andreas Oberg, Michael Lee Firkins, Stu Hamm, Dave Martone, William Stravato, Damjan Pejcinosky.

 He has been chosen as one of the 12 finalists in Guitar Idol 2011 among more than 1030 guitar players all over the world.
-He received a great response from both judges and public, and his song “A night of change” was acclaimed as the best in the competition by the audience and reached more than 500k views on youtube.
+He received a great response from both judges and the public, and his song “A night of change” was acclaimed as the best in the competition by the audience and reached more than half million views on youtube.

 He attended the Nuoro Jazz seminars held by the famous Italian trumpet player Paolo Fresu and he won the prestigious scholarship for the best students.
 He also gained the Jazz Master Degree at the Italian Conservatory of Music “Antonio Vivaldi”, in Alessandria.